Barry Moore (American politician): Tenure

 On January 6, 2021, Moore objected to the certification of the 2020 U.S. presidential election results in Congress.
 On January 7, he was one of 147 Republican lawmakers who voted to overturn results in the election, immediately after the storming of the U.S. Capitol.
 On January 10, Moore drew criticism for two posts on his personal Twitter account, one of which echoed the false claim of "stealing an election on November 3rd."
-Moore also posted about the killing of Ashli Babbitt, claiming that a black officer shooting her "doesn't fit the narrative."
+Moore also posted about the killing of Ashli Babbitt, saying that a black officer shooting a white female veteran "doesn't fit the narrative."
 Twitter temporarily suspended his account; in response, Moore deactivated the account, alleging censorship of conservative voices.
 His official government Twitter account was unaffected.

 In February 2021, Moore voted against the American Rescue Plan, calling it a "blue state bailout".
 The same month, he co-signed Bob Good's Right To Earn A Living Act, which would make state and local governments that implement pandemic-related stay-at-home orders ineligible for funding through the Coronavirus Relief Fund.

-In March 2021, during a House vote on a measure condemning the Myanmar coup d'état that overwhelmingly passed, Moore was one of 14 House Republicans to vote against it, for reasons unclear.
+In March 2021, during a House vote on a measure condemning the Myanmar coup d'état that overwhelmingly passed, Moore was one of 14 House Republicans to vote against it.

 In June 2021, Moore was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.

 In June 2021, Moore was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 In July 2021, Moore voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed in the House 407–16.
 Later in August 2021, after the Taliban gained control of Afghanistan, Moore called the American withdrawal from Afghanistan "a painful betrayal of our Afghan allies".

-In February 2023, Moore and Representatives Andrew Clyde, Lauren Boebert, and George Santos sponsored a bill to recognize the AR-15 as the U.S. "national gun".

 As of January 2022, Moore had voted in line with Joe Biden's stated position 6% of the time.

+In February 2023, Moore introduced a bill, co-sponsored by Andrew Clyde, Lauren Boebert, and George Santos, to designate the "AR-15-style rifle" the National Gun of the United States.

+During a town hall meeting in Daphne, Alabama on August 27, 2025, Moore was booed and heckled by his constituents and left abruptly out the back door without completing the town hall.